moorepants/dissertation/control.rst

    much simpler than the Whipple model but he found good agreement between experiment and the model predictions, with the exception of counter-steer predictions.
+[Beznos1998]_
+   Find and read.
 [Berriah1999]_
-   developed a digital fuzzy controller to stabilize a remote controlled bicycle robot.
+   They developed a digital fuzzy controller to stabilize a remote controlled bicycle robot.
 They do not seem to demonstrate the robot actually balancing but only bench tests of the sensors and actuators.
 [Gallaspy2000]_
-   designed a robot balancing bicycle which controls a gimbaled gyroscope to apply a restoring torque with respect to the sensed roll angle, but was not successful at balancing the real robot.
+   He designed a robot balancing bicycle which controls a gimbaled gyroscope to apply a restoring torque with respect to the sensed roll angle, but was not successful at balancing the real robot.
+[Sooraksa2000]_, [Sooraksa2000a]_
+   Read
 [Muraoka2002]_
-   bicycle robot (in Japanese).
+   bicycle robot (MS thesis in Japanese).
 [Oda2002]_
-   I do not have this paper.
+   I do not have this paper, google doesn't give any hits.
 [Miyagishi2003]_
    This is the same Kageyama honda robot, they say that the model the controller after a human.
 [Kageyama2004]_
-   motorcycle robot with Honda (need to find this paper!).
+   Motorcycle robot with Honda (need to find this paper!).
+Probably in Japanese.
+He's got a bunch of papers that I don't have.
 [Tanaka2004]_
    They successfully balances a bicycle on rollers with a PD roll angle to steer angle controller with a disturbance observer.
+[Muhich2004]_
+   graduate project or something, read
 [Iuchi2005]_
+   They use PD control on the bicycle roll angle to control steer angle and rider lean angle.
+The controller is implemented on a bicycle robot, of which they are able to balance on rollers.
+[Iuchi2006]_
+   They use the same model base as [Iuchi2005]_ except they now add in a human torque estimator, so that the controller will not treat the human's steer torque as a disturbance if the controller is activated while a rider is also trying to control the bicycle.
+They show some crude experimental results, of which I assume are of a rider controlling the bicycle with and without the automatic controller activated.
+Their human torque accounting is based off of a estimation of the human torque from the steer motor torque, rather than explicity measuring the human's torque input.
+[Miyagishi2006]_
+   Another one on the honda robot, but probably in Japanese.
 [Yamakita2006]_
    implements a modified controller from the one presented in [Yamakita2005]_ with an additional :math:`H_\inf` controller.
 They show some successful roll